Joaquín Niemann: LIV Golf

 In an interview following his win at LIV Golf Mayakoba, Niemann stated his desire to win major championships, but lamented that "I've got to get in first".
 Three weeks later, Augusta National Golf Club announced that Niemann was given a special invitation to compete in the 2024 Masters Tournament.

 In December 2024, Niemann won the season-ending PIF Saudi International on the Asian Tour, beating Cameron Smith and Caleb Surratt in a playoff.
 The win also saw him win the International Series Order of Merit.

+Niemann recorded five victories during the 2025 LIV Golf League season.
+In May 2026, he shot a final-round 67 to enter a playoff at LIV Golf Korea against Talor Gooch.
+Niemann birdied the first playoff hole to win the event, which was his eighth career LIV Golf title.

+At the 2026 U.S. Open held at Shinnecock Hills Golf Club, Niemann made a septuple-bogey 11 on the par-4 6th hole as part of a first-round 78.
+This hole included two out-of-bounds tee shots and a two-stroke penalty for throwing a club in frustration.
+He rallied with a 65 in the second round to make the cut, and shot a 66 in the final round to finish in a tie for seventh at 1-over 281, five strokes behind the winner Wyndham Clark.
+When asked about his chances in the tournament if he had not made an 11, Niemann said: "If my grandmother had tires, she'd be a car."

 Personal life

-Niemann is of German ancestry.
 In October 2020, Niemann's cousin Rafita Calderon was born, and soon was discovered to have spinal muscular atrophy, a rare, life-threatening genetic disorder.
 To address the disorder, he required Zolgensma, a medical treatment which cost US$2.1 million.
 As Chile's healthcare system did not cover the treatment, Niemann donated $152,450 from his tournament earnings in November and attempted to bring awareness to the fundraising effort.
 He stated in February 2021 that Rafita had received the treatment and his condition had improved.
 Niemann thanked other golfers and companies for helping to meet the fundraising goal.

-In September 2023, Niemann married architect Christina Hellema in La Serena, Chile, after more than six years of dating.
+Niemann married architect Christina Hellema in September 2023 in La Serena, Chile, after more than six years of dating.